www.nasa.gov home

 Coronal Mass Ejection

 The solar wind is not steady.
 There are times when the Sun unleashes huge amounts of mass and energy (ions, electrons, and magnetic fields) out into space.
 These large solar storms come from the Sun’s outermost atmosphere, known as the Corona.
 They are thus called Coronal Mass Ejections.
-When Coronal Mass Ejections travel past the STEREO spacecrafts, the speed of solar wind particles increases - as does the magnitude of the IMF.
+When Coronal Mass Ejections travel past the STEREO spacecrafts, the speed of solar wind particles increases - as does the magnitude of the Interplanetary Magnetic Field (IMF).
 Often before these increases occur, high fluxes of very high energy particles (electrons and ions) pass by the STEREO spacecrafts first.

 Click here (2MB, .avi) to watch one of STEREO satellites' observation of the Sun's corona.
 This is possible by placing a disk in front of the bright Sun to block the bright light from the Sun’s ‘surface.’
 Blocking the Sun allows the STEREO camera to see the dim corona.
 As we watch, we are listening to sounds we have created from the solar wind speed, the high energy protons and electrons, and the magnetic field when it points toward the south.
 This solar wind data is taken at the same time as the camera on the satellite is observing the Sun."